 |Faversham and Kent Mid||CON||Helen Whately||Kent (South East)|

-|Gower||CON||Byron Davies||West Glamorgan (Wales)|
+|Gower||LAB||Tonia Antoniazzi||West Glamorgan (Wales)|

-|Great Grimsby||LAB||Melanie Onn||Humber area (Humberside)|
+|Great Grimsby||LAB||Melanie Onn||Humber area (Yorks/Humber)|

-|Hackney North and Stoke Newington||LAB||Diane Abbott||Hackney (North London)|
+|Hackney North and Stoke Newington||LAB||Diane Abbott||Hackney (London)|

-|Haltemprice and Howden||CON||David Davis||Humber area (Humberside)|
+|Haltemprice and Howden||CON||David Davis||Humber area (Yorks/Humber)|

-|Herefordshire North||CON||Bill Wiggin||Hereford and Worcestershire (Severn)|
+|Herefordshire North||CON||Bill Wiggin||Hereford and Worcestershire (West Midlands)|

-|Islwyn||LAB||Christopher Evans||Gwent (Wales)|
+|Islwyn||LAB||Chris Evans||Gwent (Wales)|

-|Kenilworth and Southam||CON||Jeremy Wright||Warwickshire (East Midlands)|
+|Kenilworth and Southam||CON||Jeremy Wright||Warwickshire (West Midlands)|

-|Lancaster and Fleetwood||LAB||Catherine Smith||Lancashire (Lancashire)|
+|Lancaster and Fleetwood||LAB||Cat Smith||Lancashire (North West)|

-|Leeds West||LAB||Rachel Reeves||West Yorkshire (Yorkshire)|
+|Leeds West||LAB||Rachel Reeves||West Yorkshire (Yorks/Humber)|

-|Meon Valley||CON||George Hollingbery||Hampshire (South)|
+|Meon Valley||CON||George Hollingbery||Hampshire (South East)|

 |Montgomeryshire||CON||Glyn Davies||Powys (Wales)|

-|Newcastle upon Tyne Central||LAB||Chi Onwurah||Newcastle area (North)|
+|Newcastle upon Tyne North||LAB||Catherine McKinnell||Newcastle area (North East)|

 |Newport East||LAB||Jessica Morden||Gwent (Wales)|

-|Penistone and Stocksbridge||LAB||Angela Smith||South Yorkshire (Humberside)|
+|Penistone and Stocksbridge||LAB||Angela Smith||South Yorkshire (Yorks/Humber)|

 |Pontypridd||LAB||Owen Smith||Mid Glamorgan (Wales)|

-|Ross Skye and Lochaber||SNP||Ian Blackford||Highland (East Scotland)|
+|Ross Skye and Lochaber||SNP||Ian Blackford||Highland (Scotland)|

-|Stockport||LAB||Ann Coffey||Eastern Manchester (Greater Manchester)|
+|Stockport||LAB||Ann Coffey||Eastern Manchester (North West)|

-|Stockton North||LAB||Alex Cunningham||Teesside (North)|
+|Stockton North||LAB||Alex Cunningham||Teesside (North East)|

-|Walsall North||LAB||David Winnick||Black Country (West Midlands)|
+|Walsall North||CON||Eddie Hughes||Black Country (West Midlands)|

-|Wansbeck||LAB||Ian Lavery||Northumberland (North)|
+|Wansbeck||LAB||Ian Lavery||Northumberland (North East)|

-|Wirral South||LAB||Alison McGovern||Merseyside (Lancashire)|
+|Wirral South||LAB||Alison McGovern||Merseyside (North West)|

-|Witham||CON||Priti Patel||Essex (Essex)|
+|Witham||CON||Priti Patel||Essex (Anglia)|

-|Workington||LAB||Sue Hayman||Cumbria (North)|
+|Workington||LAB||Sue Hayman||Cumbria (North West)|

 If an MP's name is shown here it does not mean that he or she will stop being an MP at the next election.
 But they have to change the precise area which they represent, and they may be subject to their party's reselection process.

 Some new seats have clear predecessor seats, but the boundary changes are large enough that the new seat contains many voters with a different political outlook.
 This can cause the new seat to have a different predicted party winner from its predecessor.
-Such seats are called "switching seats", and there are 40 of them:
+Such seats are called "switching seats", and there are 41 of them:

 |Current MP||New seat||New Party||New|